2nd Lt. William Woodgate Read

 Louisiana.
 He was born on February 8, 1920, in Albuquerque, New Mexico, and had two sisters and two brothers

 When he was a child, Bill's family moved to Louisiana.
-There, he attended and graduated, with honors, from Bolton High School in Alexandria, Louisiana, in 1936.
+There, he graduated, with honors, from Bolton High School in Alexandria, Louisiana, in 1936.
 While in high school, he participated in debate, tennis, and the National Honor Society.
 It also appears that he joined the Louisiana National Guard around this time.
-After high school he attended the University of Idaho where he chose to major in forestry which was the area his father worked in professionally.
+After high school, he attended the University of Idaho where he chose to major in forestry which was the area his father worked in professionally.

 While in college, Bill, was a member of Phi Eta Sigma a honorary fraternity.
 He received this honor for achieving a grade point average of 5.5 or higher.
 He was also a member of Xi Sigma Pi an honorary forestry fraternity, the Associated Foresters, and a member of the staff of the Idaho Forester.
 He was also a member of Delta Tau Delta Fraternity and the ROTC program at the university.

 Bill graduated college, with honors, in June 1941.
 After graduation, he attended ROTC Camp in Washington State during the late summer of 1941 and was commissioned a second lieutenant on July 18, 1941.
 Upon completion of the camp, he was sent to Camp Polk, Louisiana, and assigned as a tank platoon commander in A Company.